 The idea that men as a group “have power” is common among feminists.
 University of Michigan feminist legal scholar Catharine MacKinnon wrote in her 1987 book on feminism and the law that “women/men is a distinction not just of difference, but of power and powerlessness”.
 Feminist author and academic Michael Kaufman says “[i]n a world dominated by men, the world of men is, by definition, a world of power”.

 It’s not hard to see how this applied to the past: women were largely excluded from direct involvement in politics, their indirect involvement (voting) came later, and in their daily lives they were expected to obey their husband, who was considered the head of household.
-But we don’t live in that system anymore.
-There are remnants that we can still challenge, but we’re pretty far away from “women/men is a distinction […] of power and powerlessness” applying.
+We don’t live in that system anymore.

 First, women aren’t actually excluded from politics.
 Not just that they’re allowed to run, but when they do run, they have just as much chance of winning as a man.
 This has been found by “study after study”, according to a 2012 report from the Women & Politics Institute at American University (see also this 2008 report).
-According to the report, women run less because they’re more likely to have an aversion to aspects of campaigning (like fundraising and voter contact), less likely to be confident, competitive, and take risks, and less likely to be encouraged to run, among other factors.
+Women are less likely to run because they’re more likely to have an aversion to aspects of campaigning (like fundraising and voter contact), less likely to be confident, competitive, and take risks, and less likely to be encouraged to run, among other factors.

-Second, if we’re talking about the power of men as a group and women as a group, we have to keep in mind that the vast majority of men and women exert their political influence not by being a politician but by choosing politicians to represent them, through voting.
-Here, each woman has the exact same power as each man: one vote.
-At the group level, due to differences in voter eligibility, demographics, and turnout, women are a small but significant majority of the voting population: 54% in the U.S.A. in 2012, with 10 million more votes.
-They were said to have “decided” that presidential election.
-I won’t dwell on this and argue for “female power”, but it certainly doesn’t support “male power” either.
-(2016 also saw more female than male voters.
-The candidate preferred by the male voters won, but through a fluke of the electoral college, not by popular vote.)
+Second, if we’re talking about the power of men and women as groups, we need to keep in mind that the vast majority of people exert political influence by voting.
+Here, each woman has the same power as each man: one vote.
+At the group level, due to differences in voter eligibility, demographics, and turnout, women are a small but significant majority of the voting population (enough to decide elections).
+I won’t use this to argue for “female power”, but it is evidence against “male power”.

 5.2 Do gender issues have to be caused by discrimination to matter?